 You must know and be able to demonstrate a wide range of different exercises for all the major areas and movement patterns in the human body.

 You also need to understand how to plan these exercises into short, medium, and long-term programs and adjust the acute training variables appropriately.

 Both ACSM and ACE cover these topics across multiple chapters.

 The ACE Integrated Fitness Training® model does a superior job of providing a practical system for implementing complete fitness training programs with your clients.

 This IFT® system includes four total phases that progress your clients through stability training all the way to performance training.

 Each phase includes guidelines for flexibility, exercise technique, load assignment, and aerobic training that allows you to create organized and structured programs incorporating multiple training methods (i.e. flexibility, resistance training, and cardio).

-Although the ACSM technically discusses resistance training, cardiorespiratory training, and flexibility training, there is little-to-no discussion of how to create programs that compliment each training type with the other types.
+Although the ACSM technically discusses resistance training, cardiorespiratory training, and flexibility training, there is a little-to-no discussion of how to create programs that complement each training type with the other types.

 Touching back on the movement assessment, ACSM also fails to incorporate corrective exercise protocols into a long-term training plan.